Last Updated on

 - Picking out fragrances online can be difficult so you might dislike what you get.

-- I would prefer a variety of smaller samples over one large sample because I know what I like rather quickly.
+- I would prefer a variety of smaller sample products over one large sample because I know what I like rather quickly.

 Scentbird Alternatives to Consider- What Else Is Similar

-Scentbox is another monthly service that sends out a 30 day supply of a high-end fragrance of your choice for $13.95 for one perfume.
+Scentbox is another monthly subscription service that sends out a 30 day supply of a high-end fragrance products of your choice for $13.95 for one perfume.
 I have tried this service before and found it to be pretty similar to Scentbird.
 I plan to compare the two in an upcoming post!
+You can read my full Scentbox review for further detail.

 Another similar service is Olfactif.
 This subscription box sends out collections of three fragrance samples.
 Each sample contains between ten and twenty chances to try the scent.
 Each collection is $20.
 I really like the idea of receiving a variety, so I would love to try Olfactif.
 I like the idea of receiving a variety of samples instead of just one because I usually know how I feel about perfume right away!

-I was delighted with this service because I got so lucky in finding a perfume that I truly love.
-I see the benefit of a subscription service like this one because perfumes can be expensive and this allowed me to try the scent extensively before deciding whether or not I would commit to my Juliette Has A Gun fragrance.
+I was delighted with this service because I got so lucky in finding a perfume or cologne that I truly love.
+I see the benefit of a subscription service like this one because perfumes and recommended fragrance can be expensive and this allowed me to try the scent extensively before deciding whether or not I would commit to my Juliette Has A Gun fragrance.